doki-theme/doki-theme-vscode/README.md

 ## Remove Assets

-Removes both the sticker and wallpaper from your vscode and restores the supported status.
+Removes both the sticker and wallpaper from your vscode and restores the original supported status.

 ## Show Changelog